NZ Retatrutide Research

 GLP-1 Receptor Agonism

 Reduces appetite and food intake.
 Slows gastric emptying.
 Shared mechanism with semaglutide and tirzepatide.
+Learn more in our GLP-1 mechanism guide.

 • GIPreceptor